DeclareDesign/rdss/README.md

-# DeclareDesignHelpers
+# rdddr

-Helper functions for using DeclareDesign with common estimation and data management packages
+Helper functions for using the book *Research Design: Declaration, Diagnosis, Redesign* by Blair, Coppock, and Humphreys (forthcoming, Princeton University Press).